What is business succession planning?

 Make your plan for changing ownership of your business

-Having your approach in writing gives you the best chance of a smooth transition with minimised disruptions.
+Putting your approach in writing gives you the best chance of a smooth transition with minimal disruptions.
 You should consider the following factors:

 • The potential timeline for transferring ownership